Lele Forood

-Lele Forood (born 10 September 1956) is the Peter and Helen Bing director of women's tennis at Stanford University.
-She has been the head coach since 2001, and has won 10 NCAA Championships.
-Previously, she was a top amateur and college tennis player.
+Lele Forood (born 10 September 1956) is the former Peter and Helen Bing director of women's tennis at Stanford University.
+She was the head coach from 2001-2024 before announcing her retirement.
+During her tenure at Stanford, her teams won 10 NCAA Championships.
+Prior to her coaching career, she was a top amateur and college tennis player.
 As a professional, she is best known for reaching the doubles semifinals at the 1977 US Open and at the 1978 US Open, upsetting reigning Wimbledon champion Virginia Wade.
 Forood reached a high ranking in singles of No. 30.

 Amateur/College years

 Forood was the high school state champion in Florida, then became a student at Stanford in 1974.
 She became a pro tennis player after her sophomore year in college, then returned to Stanford University and graduated in 1979 with a degree in sociology.

 While playing at Stanford, she was named an All-American in 1976.
 She also was a National Collegiate singles finalist as a freshman and a semifinalist during her sophomore campaign in leading Stanford to two second place national finishes.